VAsmaaShaker/Controlled_6-Servo-Motors-in-an-Electronic-Circuit/README.md

 Successfully connected and programmed an electronic circuit featuring 6 servo motors using C++ in Tinkercad's virtual simulation. 🤖

 Achieved complete control over the servo motors' movement from 0 to 180 degrees and back using an Arduino board.
-The rotation was achieved with the code:
+The rotation was achieved with the line:
  "for (pos = 0; pos <= 180; pos += 1)" , in reverse with the opposite signal.

 The circuit operates effectively, accurately responding to programmed commands. 🚀